Most advice on LinkedIn new-job posts forces a choice. Use the "I'm happy to share" auto-text. Or write something original. Pick a side.

 If we haven't connected yet, now's a good time.

 When to use it: When you'd rather let the news speak for itself.
-Also works as a secondary post if you already shared a longer update and want to pin something simple to your profile.
+Works as a hybrid body (auto-text opener + this format underneath) or as a standalone custom post.
+Also useful as a secondary pinned post if you already shared a longer announcement.

 Not "I'm excited for this opportunity."
 That says nothing.
 Instead: "I'll be building the product analytics team from scratch" or "I get to work on a problem I've been thinking about since grad school."
 Specificity makes the post real.